 Electricity access entails a household having initial access to sufficient electricity to power a basic bundle of energy services - at a minimum, several lightbulbs, phone charging, a radio and potentially a fan or television - with the level of service capable of growing over time.
 In our projections, the average household who has gained access has enough electricity to power four lightbulbs operating at five hours per day, one refrigerator, a fan operating 6 hours per day, a mobile phone charger and a television operating 4 hours per day, which equates to an annual electricity consumption of 1 250 kWh per household with standard appliances, and 420 kWh with efficient appliances.
 This service-level definition cannot be applied to the measurement of actual data simply because the level of data required does not exist in a large number of cases.
-As a result, our electricity access databases focus on a simpler binary measure of those that have a connection to an electricity grid, or have a renewable off- or mini-grid connection of sufficient capacity to deliver the minimum bundle of energy services mentioned above.
+As a result, our electricity grid, or have a renewable off- or mini-grid connection of sufficient capacity to deliver the minimum bundle of energy services mentioned above.